CleverLever/cl_varnish_admin.ee_addon/USAGE.md

 Upgrading from 1.x
 -----

-See the configuration section below but also note we will clear out your cache items since we the new purge ability requires the full URL to be stored.
+See the configuration section below but also note we will clear out your cache items since the new purge ability requires the full URL to be stored.

 Configuration
 -----